puisdirk/sew_ml/README.md

 ```
 This illustrates how SewML works:

-- each line is a command
+- each line is a command to create a new object
-- you can define the following objects: points, lines, curves, measurements, parts and layouts
+- you can currently define the following objects: points, lines, curves, measurements, parts and layouts (examples follow below)
 - for each object, you specify a label (P_1, L_1, etc) so you can refer to it in subsequent commands

 ### Differences with tailoring books
+You can't simply copy-paste some text from a tailoring book.
+Some translation is in order.

 __Directions__
 \
 In classic tailoring books, you would get something like this: